 the Holy Spirit.
 Since the Holy Spirit is mediated by the

-Word of God in both its aural and sacramental forms, we
+Word of God in both its aural and visible forms, we look

-look to worship where Word & Sacrament hold central
+to worship where Word & Sacrament hold central place

-place (along with the mutual conversation and consolation
+(along with the mutual conversation and consolation of the

-of the brothers and sisters in Christ) as the beginning
+brothers and sisters in Christ) as the beginning point of

-this font, we exercise the new disposition of the heart in
+we exercise the new disposition of the heart in the world.

 Private devotion and study accompanies corporate worship

 and study.
-Together with struggle of daily life as those
+Together with the struggle of daily life as

-in the world but not of it, we grow in grace through the
+those in the world but not of it, we grow in grace,

 Lutheran Campus Chapel worship is centered in the Gospel